Giuseppe Piromalli (born 1921)

-Giuseppe Piromalli (1 March 1921 – 19 February 2005), also known as "Peppino", was an Italian criminal known as a member of the 'Ndrangheta in Calabria.
+Giuseppe "Peppino" Piromalli (1 March 1921 – 19 February 2005) was an Italian criminal known as a member of the 'Ndrangheta in Calabria.
 A native of Gioia Tauro, Piromalli was one of the most famous of the 'Ndrangheta bosses and headed the Piromalli 'ndrina.
 He redirected the 'Ndrangheta clan from its rural base to an entrepreneurial criminal organisation.

 Most powerful criminal group

 Piromalli ruled the most powerful mafia group in the Piana di Gioia Tauro.
 He inherited this position from his elder brother Girolamo Mommo Piromalli, who died of natural causes in 1979.
 The Piromalli 'ndrina contains more than 200 members.
 Since the mid-1970s, according to several pentiti, members of the Nirta family from San Luca and the Piromalli family rotated among themselves the position of capo crimine.
-In Gioia Tauro, blood relatives of the Piromalli long represented the interest of the clan in the city council.
+In Gioia Tauro, blood relatives of the Piromalli long represented the interests of the clan in the city council.

 The Piromallis were allied with their relatives of the Molè family.
 Often they are referred to as the Piromalli-Molè clan.
 "The Molè family is the military arm of the Piromalli clan," according to Francesco Forgione, chairman of Italian parliament's Antimafia Commission.
 Control of the Gioia Tauro container hub has allowed the Piromalli clan to dominate not only the illegal drug trade but also arms and other contraband smuggling.
 The Piromalli-Molè clan in recent years turned the syndicate into a modern and high-tech criminal organization.
 Within the Piromalli organization the Molè clan is responsible for drug trafficking and handles relations with 'Ndrangheta branches in central and northern Italy as well as with Colombian drug cartels.